fede2cr/CircuitPlayground_games/README.md

 #### Crafts
 - [Playground Notebook](https://github.com/fede2cr/playground_notebook): What can you do if you embed a Playground inside the book cover of a notebook?.
 Work in progress.
 - [UV Hat](https://github.com/fede2cr/playground_uv_hat): A remake of a project from Becky Stern, using the Playground board.
+- [Kaleidoscope](https://learn.adafruit.com/circuit-playground-kaleidoscope): By Mike Barela for Adafruit.
+Use mylar, aluminum foil, a Pringles' tube and a Playground to create a kaleidoscope!
+- [Pizza Box DJ Controller](https://learn.adafruit.com/circuit-playground-pizza-box-dj-controller/overview): From John Park for Adafruit.
+Play with stencils and conductive ink to create a capacitive touch MIDI input for a DJ Controller application to use with your computer.

 #### Educational tools:
 As aids for learning other areas.

 ##### Security (Infosec)
 - [Playground Ducky](https://github.com/fede2cr/playground_ducky): A clone of the tool Rubber Ducky, used to teaching about USB Keyboard attacks in Greencore Solutions.

 ##### Biology/Medical
 - [Pulse sensor](https://github.com/fede2cr/pulsesensor_cplay): Heart pulse sensor using the onboard sensors on the Playground.

 ##### STEM
 - [Kit Ciencia y Arte](http://www.instructables.com/id/Kit-Ciencia-Y-Arte-Circuit-Playground/): A collection of tutorials for a [hardware STEM kit](http://www.crcibernetica.com/inventoria-sensor-kit/) from CRCibernetica, but you can get the individual parts from lots of other providers if you don't live in Costa Rica.